Table of Contents

 Git Worktrees Explained

 Git worktrees are the technology that enables Spec Kitty's parallel development model.
-This document explains what worktrees are, why Spec Kitty uses them, and how they work.
+This document explains what worktrees are, why Spec Kitty uses them, and how they work in the modern lane-based execution model.

 What is a Git Worktree?